endriu7777/WP-Hard-Guard/README.md

     Import validates supported settings before saving and preserves the existing configuration when validation fails.

-    For safety, import preserves destination-site secrets, disables direct wp-login.php blocking and does not activate

-    server-level System Tweaks automatically.
+    For safety, import preserves destination-site secrets, disables direct wp-login.php blocking and does not activate server-level System Tweaks automatically.

-Notifications and SMTP
+Notifications and SMTP: